36Kr-Mobile/StatusBarNotificationCenter/README.md

 You can also check this short [Youtube Video] (https://youtu.be/vtMWcWVtxZ8) to learn more about its implementation detail

-`StatusBarNotificationCenter` is a library that can be used in your application to show customised status bar notification.
+`StatusBarNotificationCenter` is a library that can be used in your application to show customized status bar notification.

 **NOTE:**During out software development, we want to find a library that can show notification from the status bar,  This project learned many thought from  the popular [`CWStatusBarNotification`](https://github.com/cezarywojcik/CWStatusBarNotification)  library, but with much cleaner code implementation(in my own option) and fully written in **Swift 2.0**,  and more extendable, and also it comes with more customisation options, and support multitasking and split view comes with iOS9+ .
 You can check it if you want to find a custom status bar notification library.

 ## Key Feature
 1. Support split view of iPad Air and iPad Pro
 2. Support concurrency, with version 1.1.0, you can just test it with the demo application
 3. Highly customizable with a simple architecture, just a main class with a few class methods
-4. Fullly documented
+4. Fully documented

-## Coming Features
-1. Let the users interac with the app during the notification is showing
+**Now, you can let the users interact with the app during the notification is showing by setting the userInteractionEnabled flag of thee StatusBarNotificationCenter configuration, and you can check the latest commit to say how easy it is to add this functionality**
-2. Some small showing bugs
-3. More animation style

 ## A few words
-This library is just a center class with a window and a view controller, and the center maintains an notification queue, I think our main aim is to build a stable and maintainable architecture, I want to add as many functionality as well, but I really like simple architecture, so there has to be some balance, and I am a programmer just for a few months, so there maybe some thing that maybe not approprite, if you have some advice, please contant me with my email, you can easiy add your custom view to this library, if you have something great to share, please open an issue or submit a pull request, thanks for your support.
+This library is just a center class with a window and a view controller, and the center maintains an notification queue, I think our main aim is to build a stable and maintainable architecture, I want to add as many functionality as well, but I really like simple architecture, so there has to be some balance, and I am a programmer just for a few months, so there maybe some thing that maybe not appropriate, if you have some advice, please contant me with my email, you can easily add your custom view to this library, if you have something great to share, please open an issue or submit a pull request, thanks for your support.

 ## Example